-Labor MUSIC
+LABOR MUSIC

-The labor movement has a rich heritage of music.
 The August 20, 2021 edition of “Friday’s Labor Folklore” by Con Carbon, Minstrel of the Mine Patch, discusses this tradition as it relates to coal mining.
 His article has been edited by Helaine Silverman.
 A sample of the songs is included.

 Songs have been an integral part of the labor movement.
 Songs have given workers courage to stand up and fight.
 Song has played an important role in building the labor movement.
 Indeed, there are more songs about coal mining than any other industry.
 Some are the greatest songs of the labor movement, such “Which Side Are You On?” and “Solidarity Forever.”